johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

    the record.

 * **SVCB_PARAMS:** A set of Service Parameters indicating the supported transport protocols.
-In this document only the "alpn" parameter {{!RFC9460}} is defined, as relevant for signaling DoT (alpn=dot), DoH (alpn=doh), DoQ (alpn=doq) and Do53 (alpn=do53).
+This document defines the "alpn" parameter {{!RFC9460}}, as relevant for signaling DoT (alpn=dot), DoH (alpn=doh), DoQ (alpn=doq) and Do53 (alpn=do53).

-   The defined SVCB keys "ipv4hint" and "ipv6hint" may be included in the SVCB record and if so SHOULD be used by the resolver as the entire SVCB is DNSSEC-signed and therefore trustworthy.
+   This document further defines the SVCB parameters "ipv4hint" and "ipv6hint" as allowed to be included in the SVCB record.
+These keys MUST NOT be used by the resolver unless the SVCB record has been successfully validated.

-   A further improvement would be to include a "tlsa" key containing the TLSA record for the certificate used to secure a DoQ or DoT transport.
-However, such an SVCB key is not yet defined.
+   Finally a "tlsa" parameter containing the corresponding TLSA record for the certificate used to secure a DoQ or DoT transport.
+This parameter MUST NOT be used by the resolver unless the SVCB record has been successfully validated.

    If any other parameter is present in the SVCB parameter list it must be ignored by the resolver.